ArkuniGIT/Fetch/README.md

 Next.js will be used because that is the entire point of this showcase. 😁

-UseSWR will be used to handle remote fetching because it also handles state management of the fetched resources.
+SWR will be used to handle remote fetching because it also handles state management of the fetched resources.

 Material-UI will be used as the designated design framework and provide all visual components.
 It saves a lot of time and deals with strange browser specific behaviour.